Not All Wallets Are Created Equal

 In non-custodial setups, legal ownership and responsibility remain entirely with the client, creating ambiguity and compliance risk.
 BitGo provides legal clarity by taking title to assets under its custody, a core requirement for institutions handling substantial assets.
 This clear delineation of ownership helps institutions manage their financial reporting accurately.

 When a client chooses BitGo, their assets are clearly segregated, independently verifiable, and audited by reputable third-party firms.
-Clear legal title simplifies compliance reporting, insurance underwriting, and ensures business continuity in the event of operational disruptions or vendor failures.

 Flexibility Without Compromise: Workflow-Ready with Custody Built-In